panzi/rust-u4pak/README.md

      ?
 1  uint8_t      is encrypted
-   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course. if Conan Exiles
+   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course. if variant == "Conan Exiles" or (version >= 4 and is data record)
      ?
-4  uint32_t     Unknown field, only seen it to have the value 0.
+4  uint32_t     Unknown field.
+For Conan Exiles only seen it to have the value 0. end
-end
 ```

+**NOTE:** Starting with version 4 there is an additional 4 bytes in the repeated
+*inline* record copy (the record that preceeds the actual file date, not the
+record in the index).
+I don't know what that is.
+It is not always the same value.
+E.g. it is the same for some files, but different for others.
+The last 2 bytes
+are more often the same than the whole 4 bytes.

+This is why I've deactivated packing for versions > 3.

 ### Compression Block (CB)